UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/course_administration/suggested_reading.rst

 Suggested reading
 -----------------
 These notes are self-contained.
 Nevertheless, as outlined in :ref:`the unit delivery plan<unit_delivery_plan>` you are expected to carry out independent reading as part of your studies.
+Moreover, you'll need to do some wider reading for some parts of the Labs.
+They won't give step-by-step instructions for everything.

 More generally, there's no need to restrict your learning to the contents of these notes!
-When debugging code, most people will find support by searching for topics online, so search and see works best for you.
+When debugging code, most people will find support by searching for topics online or via AI, so search and see works best for you.
 As programming is a very important skill to learn, there are many different sources of additional information you can make use of.
 The below are some starting suggestions.

 Shell scripting
 ^^^^^^^^^^^^^^^